 When you participate in the Cohort, you will:

-- Receive assistance in improving your population health management and quality metrics
+- Assist in improving your population health management and quality metrics

-- Receive one-on-one support of from a Practice Coach and Population Health Registered Nurse
+- Receive one-on-one support from a Well-Ahead Louisiana Nursing Consultant

-- Have access to opportunities to learn from colleagues
+- Have opportunities to learn from colleagues and leaders in cardiovascular disease prevention and management

 Members of the Population Health Cohort commit to:

-- Completing an organizational assessment that explores current practices and identifies opportunities for growth
+- Complete an organizational assessment that explores current practices and identifies opportunities to expand or strengthen current practices

-- Participating in virtual or face-to-face training's and regular technical assistance calls
+- Participate in virtual or in-person trainings and ongoing technical assistance opportunities

 The following variables will be considered when reviewing applications: